gmg23/pihole-blocklists/README.md

 # pihole-blocklists
-# this file is setup to allow for import of defined hosts into the PiHole DNS Filtering system
+# these files are setup to allow importing of the defined hosts into the PiHole Gravity system